mweagle/Sparta/content/docs/apigateway/example2/index.md

 }
 {{< /highlight >}}

-The [sparta.APIGatewayLambdaJSONEvent](https://godoc.org/github.com/mweagle/Sparta#APIGatewayLambdaJSONEvent) fields correspond to the Integration Response Mapping template discussed above (also [here](https://raw.githubusercontent.com/mweagle/Sparta/master/resources/gateway/inputmapping_json.vtl)).
+The [sparta.APIGatewayLambdaJSONEvent](https://godoc.org/github.com/mweagle/Sparta#APIGatewayLambdaJSONEvent) fields correspond to the Integration Response Mapping template discussed in the [previous example](/docs/apigateway/example1) (see the full mapping template [here](https://raw.githubusercontent.com/mweagle/Sparta/master/resources/gateway/inputmapping_json.vtl)).

 Once the event is unmarshaled, we can use it to fetch the S3 item info: